hmcts/version-reporter-services/reports/aksversions/README.md

     - Uses the list of subscriptions to then search for deployed AKS clusters and adds this information to another array
     - Checks the discovered AKS clusters for available updates
     - Builds an new json object containing all the relevant information so it can be added to a Cosmos container
-- `save-to-cosmos.py` - This script is only used to interact with Cosmos DB
+- `cosmos_functions.py.py` - This script is only used to interact with Cosmos DB and provides functions to do so that are imported to main.py
-    - Will remove all documents from the chosen container
-    - Will then add all new documents supplied to the script from the `main.py` script

 ## Dockerfile